 Since a lot of software is written for the web today, I collected the best and easiest JIRA hacks for optimizing your web development.

 Issue & task tracking with JIRA.

 A good way for boosting your web development workflow is to look for possible integrations you can use with JIRA.
-The JIRA marketplace therefore is a good place to start.
+The JIRA marketplace is a good place to start.

-JIRA is nowaday used in many different use cases: managing project requirements and tasks, tracking issues and even providing customer support.
+JIRA is nowadays used in many different use cases: managing project requirements and tasks, tracking issues and even providing customer support.
 With the broad variety of uses cases, I definitely recommend decreasing duplication of work by integrating JIRA with other tools (you already use or should use).

 Go agile with JIRA Agile.

-With the plugin JIRA Agile you can enhance your JIRA products and make your software engineering team agile.
+With the plugin JIRA Agile, you can enhance your JIRA products and make your software engineering team agile.